NUSGreyhats/write-ups/_posts/2015-10-12-ASISCTF-Final-2015-Ultra-Compression-(Web-125).md

 By viewing all embeded javascript, we can tell that the file is sent using ajax to the uploader php script.

+The uploader php script is located at 'ajax_php_file.php'.
+However, it seems that the file uploaded is not stored on the server.

 `$(document).ready(function (e) {
 $("#upload").on('submit',(function(e) {
 e.preventDefault();